 May is Mental Health Awareness Month.
-This month, do yourself a favor and tackle some of the big junk and clutter clean-out projects that have been on your mind.
+Do yourself a favor and tackle some of the big junk and clutter clean-out projects that have been on your mind.

 According to this article on WebMD, decluttering can make you feel calmer, happier and more in control, and cleaning up your surroundings can reduce anxiety and increase focus.

 So why do we procrastinate tackling that accumulated stuff when, after a clean-out, many people express feeling a sense of freedom and relief?

 Sometimes just the thought of decluttering your basement, yard, office, garage, shed, estate, or office can be overwhelming and lead to stress.

 So…where do you start to make the thought of a clean-out less stressful?

 Below are some tips on how to attack your junk and clutter-clearing project, hauling it away and out of your mind for good.

 Whether you are facing a multi-room entire estate clean-out, clearing your yard of rubbish, unwanted items and debris, organizing an office clean-out, or finally tackling and getting rid of that basement, storage shed or attic clutter, follow these tips and the job will seem much more manageable.